-Being upfront helps prevent sub-par customer experiences where customers believe they are communicating with a live agent (and thus have much higher expectations than they would have if they knew they were speaking with a chatbot).
+Being upfront helps prevent sub-par customer experiences where customers believe they are communicating with a live agent vs. a chatbot (and thus have much higher expectations than they would have if they knew they were speaking with a chatbot).
 You can also use automation and quick answer flows in place of chatbots.

 How to implement chatbots

 There are plenty of standalone chatbot services for ecommerce brands to consider.
 If you are looking for a chatbot capable of integrating with Gorgias' live chat, we recommend checking out Ada.